JWahle/shd/README.md

 ### Nodes
 Node names can contain letters, digits, underscores and dashes (`a-z A-Z 0-9 _ -` without the spaces).
+Node names can not be empty.
 The only exception to this is the root of the document, which is an invisible nameless pseudo node.
 Nodes can contain either
 - any number of nodes and attribute/value pairs
 - value list items
 - node list items

-Nodes can not be empty.
 All child names have to be unique - no two children can have the same name.
 All children of a node have to be indented one level higher than their parent node.